electrichasgoneaudi/electrichasgoneaudi.github.io/content/models/a4-e-tron/_index.md

 weight: 5
 ---

 This model is not official confirmed from Audi.
-It is expected to be the replacement to Audi e-tron and will be built on the [PPE platform](/technology/bev-platforms/ppe/).
+It will be built on the [PPE platform](/technology/bev-platforms/ppe/).

 {{% children description="true" depth="1" %}}